 The company highly recommends purchasing tickets in advance either online or by phone since the tours often sell out.

 Bewitched After Dark offers the Bewitched Historical Tour.
 The tour is led by Salem native Jeff Page and discusses the history of the Salem Witch Trials, Salem’s colonial history and modern-day witchcraft.
 The tour runs daily, days and evenings, from March-December.

 This two hour tour departs from the Bewitched in Salem store located on the pedestrian walk at 180 Essex Street in Salem.
-Tickets are $20 for adults and children over 7 years of age.
-Children under 7 are free.
 Tickets must be purchased online in advance.

 Gallows Hill offers two daytime walking tours: The Legendary History of Salem tour and the Pirates and Privateers Walking tour.

 Black Cat Tours offers a Daytime Historic Tour which discusses topics like Salem’s maritime history, the Salem Witch Trials and the American Revolution as well as famous authors who have lived in or visited Salem.
 The daytime tour starts at 2pm and lasts about 1 hour to 1 hour 30 minutes.
-Tickets are $13 for adults and $7 for children.
 Tickets are available online or you can purchase them in person the day of the tour.